plotly/dash-cytoscape/CONTRIBUTING.md

 - [ ] Step 1 and 2 of Post-merge checklist are completed.
 - [ ] You have closed all issues that this pull request solves, and commented the new version number users should install.
 - [ ] If significant enough, you have created an issue about documenting the new feature or change and you have added it to the [Documentation] project.
-- [ ] You have created a pull request in [Dash Docs] with the new release of your feature by editing that project's [`requirements.txt` file](https://github.com/plotly/dash-docs/blob/master/requirements.txt) and you have assigned `@chriddyp` to review.
+- [ ] You have created a pull request in [Dash Docs] with the new release of your feature by editing that project's [`requirements.txt` file](https://github.com/plotly/dash-docs/blob/master/requirements.txt) and you have assigned `@plotly/dash` to review.

-## Notes

-#### Package manager
-Our preferred package manager for this project is Yarn.
-Therefore we use `yarn.lock` rather than `package-lock.json`.
-If you decide to start using npm for package management (which will create package-lock.json) and you commit this project to Dokku, make sure to delete `yarn.lock`.

 ## Financial Contributions